abhinabsarkar/aks/architecture/pod-mi-readme.md

 It is also possible to create a **user-assigned MI** as a standalone azure resource.
 After the identity is created, the identity can be assigned to one or more Azure service instances.
 The lifecycle of a user-assigned identity is managed separately from the lifecycle of the Azure service instances to which it's assigned.
 RBACs are used to grant access to a resource & this has to be done explicitly for the user-assigned identity.

+To see a Managed Identity in action with Azure WebApp (PaaS Service) & Azure Key Vault, refer this [link](https://github.com/abhinabsarkar/webapp-mi-keyvault)

 ## AAD Pod Identities
 In AKS, pods need access to other Azure services, say Cosmos DB or Key Vault.
 Rather than defining the credentials in container image or injecting as kubernetes secret, the best practice is to use managed identities.
 > Managed pod identities is an open source project, and as of May 1st, 2020, it is not supported by Azure technical support.